STUDY ABROAD” and “

 SUBSTANCE-FREE HOUSING SELECTION

-The Substance-Free House policy contract must be signed at Room Selection.
+2018-19 Substance-Free Contract for Brown House must be signed at Room Selection.

 TEMPORARY SPACE RESIDENTS

 Students who are currently living in temporary rooms will NOT be able to squat their room.
 They will, instead, be able to choose a regular non-squatted room in their current residence hall before the first Room Selection Night.
 As stated above, you must fill a room in order to squat it.